jfxu/Unix/Unix.sh.md

 ### Useful Unix Commands
 ====

-Search "wordA" AND "wordB" AND NOT ("wordC" OR "wordD")":
+Search "wordA" AND "wordB" AND NOT ("wordC" OR "wordD")" in VIM:

     /\v^(.*wordA)&(.*wordB)&(.*wordC|.*wordD)@!